nhantrichuyenanh/YouTubeNewTabSearch/README.md

 # YouTubeNewTabSearch

-A Chrome Extension that offers an option to open YouTube search results in a new tab
+- A Chrome Extension that offers an option to open YouTube search results in a new tab

+- It Works Again!

 ## Project Info